 Although it was a famous nickname, Ace is now gaining popularity as a first name.
 It means “one” or “unity” and is of Latin origin.

 The name Archer is occupational and means “one who excels in archery” or a “bowman.”
 It is a gender-neutral name with origins in Latin and English.

-This name is surprisingly rising in popularity, probably because of Bear Grylls, the most daring adventurer of our time.
+This name is surprisingly rising in popularity, probably because of Bear Grylls, the most daring adventurer and discoverer of our time.
 Even Jamie Oliver used it for his son.

 Bertrand Piccard, belonging to the family of adventurers, gained notoriety when he flew a balloon nonstop around the world.
+He was a true trailblazer.
 This name means ‘magnificent crow’.

 Honor the saint of travelers by naming your son Christopher as its famous bearer was Christopher Columbus.
 This Greek name means ‘bearer of Christ’.

 Ed Viesturs was the mountaineer who wasn’t afraid to make a summit.
 He climbed the Mount Everest in his first attempt.
 Ed is a diminutive of Edward and means ‘wealthy’.

 Edmund Hillary, the first man to climb Mount Everest, is still an inspiration for many mountaineers.
 This sophisticated English name means ‘fortunate protector’.